Campus Living Villages

 Campus Living Villages (CLV) is a global student accommodation provider with services in finance, design, development, project management and operation of student housing.

 CLV is one of the largest higher education student housing providers in the world.
-It opened its first student village at the University of Sydney in Australia in 2003 and has since expanded internationally to own, manage or develop over 45,000 beds across Australia, New Zealand, the United Kingdom and the United States.
+It opened its first student village at the University of Sydney in Australia in 2003 and has since expanded internationally to own, manage or develop over 45,000 beds across Australia, the United Kingdom and the United States.

 A number of Australian pension funds back the business.

 History

 2003: Australia

 Campus Living Villages AU established its first student accommodation village, Sydney University Village, at the University of Sydney.

 2005: New Zealand

 Campus Living Villages NZ expanded operations into New Zealand, signing its first lease with Massey University.
 This was followed by the acquisition of the University of Canterbury's student accommodation, including an agreement to develop further housing on campus.
 In September 2019, the body of a student resident, of its Sonoda Christchurch Campus, was found dead in his room.